johanley/pei-daylight-saving-time/README.md

   with said Section 3, such time shall be deemed to be the official time in the Province.*
 * ADT midnight Saturday June 25 to midnight Friday September 30.

-Both 1961 and 1962 have no corresponding order-in-council on the microfilm at the Public Archives (as far as I can see).
+As far as I can see, both 1961 and 1962 have no corresponding order-in-council on the microfilm at the Public Archives.

 ### 1963